Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Stability analysis of periodic travelling waves

 \section{Stability analysis of periodic travelling waves}

 In this section, we perform a linear stability analysis of the periodic TWs.
-We first derive the eigenvalue problem and briefly describe the computational set-up for computing spectra of TWs.
-This analysis is then implemented to determine the stability of periodic TWs in the spatially-extended Rock-Paper-Scissors model \cref{eq:MeanField}.
-Finally, we identify a stable region of periodic TWs in the two-parameter plane as well as many different quantitative subregions of unstable periodic TWs that are distinguished by their growth rates.
+We first derive the eigenvalue problem and describe the computational set-up for computing spectra of TWs, which is adapted from~\cite{rademacher2007computing, sandstede2000absolute}.
+We then implement this analysis to determine the stability of periodic TWs in the spatially-extended Rock--Paper--Scissors model ~\cref{eq:MeanField}.
+The Python drivers for these {\sc Auto} calculations are available in the form of a demo via the supplementary data link (\url{https://github.com/CrisHasan/TW_Nonlinearity2021}).